TheAgenticAI/TheAgenticBench/README.md

 - **Code Generator Agent**: Writes code to perform any action or algorithm or process other agent's response
 - **Code Executor Agent**: Executes code from coder agent with automated dependencies installation and runtime inputs.
 - **API Agent**: Agent for executing REST API calls.

+## Workflow:
+1. **Agents Initialization**: All the existing agents are initialized based on their dependencies and parameters as a first step
+2. **Task Planning**: A planner agent(sub agent of the Orchestrator) generates a detailed plan based on user query and the agents available which shall be followed as a source of truth in the entire query execution.
+3. **Select Next Agent**: An iterative process begins where first step is the Selector Agent (sub-agent of the Orchestrator) which selects the next agent according to the plan.
+This Agent returns the next Agent to be called, generates an instruction for the next agent to follow, and gives an explaination justifying its decision.
+4. **Execute Agent Instruction**: The Agent selected in previous step is called with the generated instruction.
+5. **Critique**: The Critique Agent(sub-agent of the Orchestrator) takes in consideration output of all previous agents, looks through the plan and gives feedback whether the agent correctly executed the asked instruction.
+It returns a flag terminate(bool) which says if the current agent's task is completed or not.
+Based on this, next agent is selected.

 ## Quick Start
 ### Docker Setup